 Five ways volunteering makes you happy

-Did you know that volunteering for a great cause like the Heart Foundation can increase your happiness?
-Doing good, quite simply, makes you feel good.
+Did you know that volunteering for a great cause like the Heart Foundation can increase your happiness and health?
+Doing good for others is also good for you.

 Don’t just take it from us though.
-Studies and research into volunteering have proved it.
-But in case you were wondering, here are some of the ways being a volunteer makes you happy.
+Research into volunteering has proved it.
+Here are some of the ways being a volunteer makes you happier and healthier.

 Why should I volunteer?

 1. It gives you a sense of purpose